8 minutes reading time (1567 words)

 Though there are virtually unlimited advantages and applications of a multiple monitor setup, we will briefly list some of the key and most common advantages and uses below:

 This is a tremendous resource for individuals who typically work with multiple programs that require a large amount of workspace to begin with.
-Instead of pressing Alt+Tab (or manually clicking!) to switch between programs, one can have an entire screen dedicated to their primary application, while the other can be used for any other program.
+Instead of pressing Alt+Tab (or manually clicking!) to switch between programs and documents, one can have an entire screen dedicated to their primary application, while the others can be used for any other supplemental programs.

 Also, sharing data between applications can be much smoother.
-For instance, if you have a file explorer opened browsing images, you can simply drag the image to the other screen where Photoshop is opened, and it will open the image.
+For instance, if you have file explorer open browsing images, you can simply drag the image to the other screen where Photoshop is opened, and it will open the image.

 Reference Critical Information